- The Pinball Side

 3 player groups will score with 7 points to first, 4 points to second, and 1 point for third.

 The first round will use IFPA rank for pairings, and the following rounds will use swiss-pairing based on point totals.

 Each player’s combined total points for all 5 games is the player’s final score for that session.
 A session must have a minimum of 8 players to fire.

 Tournament registration entry will be handled at the tournament desk.
 Players are encouraged to pre-register for qualifying sessions.
+No refunds

 Players will register at the tournament desk for whatever session(s) they choose.

 Players may register for a session at any time the tournament desk is open.
 Pre-registration is encouraged, but not required, however registration for a session will cut off 10 minutes before it begins.

 Lists of registered players will not be available until their respective rounds begin.

 Rankings will be determined by the total pointage of a player’s best two sessions combined together.
 Any additional sessions that aren’t being used in a player’s ranking will be used for tie-breaking purposes.